svm-zhang/AGOUTI/README.md

 ### Genome Assembly

 AGOUTI accepts assemblies as both contigs and scaffolds.
-Given contigs, please skip this step and go to the next two sections.

-If in scaffold form, AGOUTI breaks assemblies at gaps of certain lengths, essentially reducing it to contig form (a shredded/split assembly), and keeps records of their connections.
-AGOUTI scaffolds on split assemblies, and will report inconsistencies between the RNA-based scaffolding it conducts and the original scaffolding.
+In its scaffold form, AGOUTI breaks assemblies at gaps of a minimum lengths, essentially producing a shredded/split assembly.
+AGOUTI scaffolds on the split assembly, and report any inconsistencies between the RNA-based scaffolding and the original scaffolding.

 To shred a given assembly at gaps of at least 25 bp: